Guide to Day of Wedding Photography:

 Golden Hour Portraits (If applicable and lighting permits) 20 min and should be scheudled typically 45 min before sunset time.
 Typically it’s around dinner time and we pull you out for a few photos while your guests eat so that they don’t even see you are missing! 🙂

 Suggestions if you DO NOT want to do a “First Look”:

 So the options are to either do a first look or promise your photographer we’ll have ample time to get everything accomplished after the ceremony. 😉 For my typical 8 hour package I usually recommend a timeframe of 12pm-8pm or 1-9pm but of course this can be adjusted according to your venue and ceremony start time.

 If you are considering not having a first look, please make sure to leave at minimum an hour to an hour and a half after your ceremony for Family Formals, Bridal Party Portraits, and your special Bride and Groom portraits!
-Trust me when I say I want you to be able to spend AS MUCH time with your guests as possible and the least amount of time with me 😉 BUT doing a First look will help eliminate quite a bit of that time crunch stress!
+Trust me when I say I want you to be able to spend AS MUCH time with your guests as possible and the least amount of time with your photography team 😉 BUT doing a First look will help eliminate quite a bit of that time crunch stress!

 FAMILY FORMALS: Family formals do not have to take over 20 minutes.
 However, this is only possible if we are organized beforehand!
 You really don’t need to break out images for you and just your parents.
 Think of yourself and your future spouse and ONE now.
 So it should look like couple+one set of parents, Couple+Second set of parents etc. Your questionaire has a place to list these out and little check boxes for the ones we usually automatically do.